 Our goal was to see as many of the endemic animals as we could.
 We wanted to see the Blue-Footed Boobies, Red-Footed Boobies, Iguanas, penguins, Flightless Cormorants, giant tortoises, and more.
 Also, we really wanted the chance to swim with hammerhead sharks who are known to hang out around these islands.

 Edgar, who would be our guide for the next eight days, was at the airport to greet us and escort us to the Itabaca channel.
 From there we hopped onto a small dinghy that took us aboard the Floreana, a 72-foot yacht that can accommodate 16 passengers.
-Our cabin contained a bunk bed, a small shelf, and a private bathroom.
+Home for eight days onboard the Floreana Our cabin contained a bunk bed, a small shelf, and a private bathroom.
 There was just enough room to change and house our one backpack.
 But it wasn’t the room we were excited about, it was exploring the islands.

 At lunch, we met our other shipmates which included a couple from Spain, three Chinese men, a Canadian, a Brit, three Americans (two were us), two Dutch couples, and a German.